 help in order to create a mapping program for RDF work.

 A New Zealand wizard Jonathan Musther helped me out; this genius

-he developed a new version of the RDF mapper that can display
+In 2018 he developed a new version of RDF-Mapper that can display

 upload its bearings and at the same time download and display the

 bearings of multiple remote mobile and fixed stations.

 automatically exports the very best bearings it calculates.

 This data is sent over a USB cable to a laptop or computer

 Jonathan offers the program for approx. 23,- euro, with excellent